-One day I was sent to show my portfolio to the famous photographer, Gosta Petersen, whose wife was the fashion editor of the NY Times.
+One day Ford sent me to show my portfolio to the photographer, Gosta Petersen, whose wife was the fashion editor of the NY Times.
 This was the first important photographer.
-I had to walk there from Penn Station almost sixty blocks in a light, stinging snow.
+I had to walk there from Penn Station, almost sixty blocks in a light, stinging snow.
 I was freezing by the time I got there to his large studio on Lexington Avenue at 87th Street.
-Climbing the old wooden stairs I entered a high ceiling studio with many windows.
-A tall, handsome and smartly tailored gentleman, Petersen was a was Swedish-born illustrator-turned-photographer, who preferred to shoot high fashion photographs with lesser-known models he chose himself.
-At that time he was working on new methods incorporating multiple images in compositions that captured the spirit of Mod fashion but also his models’ individual personalities.
+Climbing the old wooden stairs, I entered a high ceiling studio with many windows.
+A tall, handsome and smartly tailored gentleman, Petersen was a Swedish-born illustrator-turned-photographer, who preferred to shoot high fashion photographs with lesser-known models he chose himself.
+He was working on new methods, incorporating multiple images in compositions that captured the spirit of Mod fashion but also his models’ individual personalities.
 Eileen Ford thought he might like my wide-eyed look.

 I didn’t realize that the big hair look made me look like everybody else.
 I was being compared to Kathy Carpenter and Jackie Kennedy.
 Eileen knew I should have a distinct, modern style.
 I had to get used to it and had a lot to learn about style and having my own brand.

-Future photographer superstar Arthur Elgort was Gosta Petersen’s young assistant at that time.
+Future photographer superstar Arthur Elgort was Gosta Petersen’s young assistant.
 Gosta said, “I like your cheekbones and big eyes, but you have way too much hair.
 If you had short hair, I would book you for a ten-page spread in Mademoiselle.
 He and Artie were shocked into laughter when I ripped that hairpiece off my head in two seconds flat, revealing the ultra-chic little asymmetrical Sassoon cut.
 Gosta picked up the phone, called Eileen personally and booked me 10 pages.

 That phone call changed my life forever.
 I was now in the big time.
 As soon as people were told that I was going to appear in Mademoiselle I was a hot property.
 Suddenly my phone was ringing off the hook with prestigious modeling jobs.
-I was featured on the cover of Mademoiselle, with the ‘do’.
+They featured me on the cover of Mademoiselle, with the ‘do’.

 The Sassoon Look caught on with editors and overnight I on the covers and/or the pages of many fashion and beauty magazines as well as major Junior fashion ads, catalogs and pattern books. in a period of about 6 months.
 My new look helped to promote the Betsey Johnson, Mini-Skirts, Go-Go boots, and the whole Mod Look, Carnaby Street/London Invasion.
 I was a favorite with designers who sold their clothes in the ultra-chic boutique Paraphernalia.
 The money was pouring in.
 I bought clothes for my younger sisters and tried to get them into modeling too, but they weren’t interested.
 Soon after that, I went to Paris and like Wallis Franken, I never came back.
 I worked in Paris a few years, but I became engaged and then married to a man who did not like me to be a model.
 I concentrated more on painting and writing, just for fun.
 More to come…..